 - The middle 49% have received an average inheritance of $110,050, more than 6 times less than what the top 1% have received.
 The future inheritance for this middle cohort is expected to be an additional $163,350 on average.

-Top 1% of families expect to inherit nearly $1.7 million on average — and how that compares to middle 49% and bottom 50%
+How top 1% of families compares to middle 49% and bottom 50%

 While any inherited money is a bonus, some people’s bonuses are much, much bigger.